 Most recently, after two years of playing Lofty in the BBC's long-running hospital drama Casualty, Lee took time out in 2016 to tour his latest album Some Enchanted Evening and to return to the stage, first as Caractacus Potts in Chitty Chitty Bang Bang and later, in the first West End pantomime for nearly 30 years, as Prince Charming in Cinderella.

-In 2017 Lofty returns to our TV screens, this time in Casualty's sister show Holby City, while musically, Lee's new show Up Front & Centre has monthly dates from March to November at The Pheasantry, Chelsea.
+Lofty returned to our TV screens in 2017, this time in Casualty's sister show Holby City, while musically, Lee's new show Up Front & Centre had monthly dates from March to November at The Pheasantry, Chelsea.

 Welcome, Ro x

 I have two reasons to be thankful - first to the lovely people whose contributions have helped make this site what it is today.
 Some choose to help anonymously but others are gratefully acknowledged here.
 Second, to the equally lovely people (many of them the same lovely people) who have supported the Timeline's fundraising appeals.
 To date over £4,000 has been raised for Children in Need, Help For Heroes, Great Ormond Street Hospital and the Royal National Institute of Blind People.
 My HUGE thanks to all - Lee has very good cause to be proud of his fans.